 Pauline and Michael have been involved with music education for many years, and their aim is to provide the guidance and encouragement each student needs in order to realise his or her true potential.
-Their students have achieved notable success with music exams (both ABRSM and RIAM, including High Achiever Awards), Junior and Leaving Certificate music practical exams, competitions and auditions, but most of all in achieving their personal goals, and in gaining lifelong skills.
+Their students have achieved notable success with music exams (both ABRSM and RIAM, including High Achiever Awards), Junior and Leaving Certificate music practical exams, in concert performances, competitions and auditions, but most of all in achieving their personal goals, and in gaining lifelong skills.

 Pauline Graham graduated with a BMus degree in vocal performance from the Royal Conservatoire of Scotland, Glasgow, followed by advanced studies in early music performance at the Royal Conservatory, The Hague in The Netherlands, where she studied with Rita Dams, Jill Feldman and Marius van Altena.
 She then completed a Master’s degree in musicology at University College Dublin, and a PhD on the music of Renaissance composer William Byrd, under the supervision of Professor Harry White, supported by an Irish Research Council scholarship.
 She has presented conference papers at meetings of the Society for Musicology in Ireland and the Royal Musical Association, UK as well as at the International Medieval and Renaissance Music conference.
-She contributed articles to The Encyclopaedia of Music in Ireland, published in 2013 by UCD Press.
-She also presented a paper on the development of music curricula in Ireland at the International Society for Music Education conference in Glasgow in 2016.
+She contributed articles to The Encyclopaedia of Music in Ireland, published by UCD Press.
+She also presented a paper on the development of music curricula in Ireland at the International Society for Music Education conference in Glasgow.

 Pauline studied the flute with Dr Julie Maisel and Vourneen Ryan in Dublin.
 She attended masterclasses given by the American flute pedagogue Patricia George in Dublin, and with Jana Hünneke, Abigail Burrows and Kate Grace in London.
 She also participated in a summer course with the distinguished flautist Wissam Boustany in France.

-Her interest and involvement in traditional Irish music have taken Pauline to Gleann Columb Cille in Donegal and the Aran Islands, alongside classes with Maureen McGrattan in Áras Crónán, Dublin and Tom Doorley in Kildare.
+Her interest and involvement in traditional Irish music have taken Pauline to Gleann Columb Cille in Donegal and the Aran Islands, alongside classes with Maureen McGrattan in Áras Crónán, Dublin, and Tom Doorley in Kildare.
 She plays a feadóg mór by the noted Clare flute-maker Martin Doyle.

 Michael Quinn studied piano (with Deirdre Doyle) and organ (with David Lee) at the Royal Irish Academy of Music, Dublin, where he was awarded several organ scholarships.
 He won prizes for both instruments at the Feis Ceoil and Feis Maitiú in Dublin, and was the first organ finalist in the RTÉ Young Musician of the Future competition, in which he performed Poulenc’s Organ Concerto with the National Symphony Orchestra at the National Concert Hall, Dublin.
 He was organ scholar of St Mary’s Pro-Cathedral, Dublin for three years, working with the Cathedral organist Gerard Gillen and accompanying the Palestrina Choir for Masses, concerts and a Christmas CD.